ankelefs/point-welder/POINT-WELDER-V2/LOG/README.md

 ![PCB top-view](https://user-images.githubusercontent.com/18615800/210152181-a58769d7-d55a-4dff-8f5d-4bb56ca737be.png)

+I see from the picture that the names/values of the resistors are not in it.
+They should be moved to either the tValue or tName layer to be printed on the silkscreen.
+But this is not a big concern since it is a fairly easy electronic schematic/design.

 Only need to design the enclosure (prefarably before the PCBs arrive) and make/assemble it.
 Need to figure out if it should be made with fully 3D-printed parts or if the design is nicer if it's made with acrylic glass.